 August really begins to set the stage for fall and fall-like weather.

-But, remember, the most significant change that is affecting your plants right now is the reduction in daylight.
+However, remember the most significant change affecting your plants right now is the reduction in daylight.
 We are not as sensitive to it, but believe me, our plants notice even the most subtle changes in the amount of daylight.

-All through August, the length of daylight starts to rapidly decline as the calendar approaches the autumnal equinox, with 12 hours of day and night, approaches in September.
+Throughout August, the length of daylight starts to decline rapidly as the calendar approaches the autumnal equinox, with 12 hours of daylight and 12 hours of night, approaching in September.
 In the northern half of the United States, we lose 2 to 3 minutes of daylight every single day in August.

 For example, today, in NYC, the sun will set at 8:11 pm.
-But, already by the end of the month, the sun will set around 7:30 pm.
+However, by the end of the month, the sun will already set around 7:30 pm.

 And, in Seattle tonight, the sun sets at around 8:45 pm.
-By the end of the month, it will set almost a full hour earlier.
+By the end of the month, it will be set almost an hour earlier.

-The last full month of summer brings many changes in the weather.
+The last whole month of summer brings many changes in the weather.

 Hurricanes begin to get active later in August.
 In a typical year, August brings triple the number of named storms compared to July.
-If you look at the number of storms during the summer, August's total would be greater than June and July combined.
+If you examine the number of storms during the summer, August's total would be greater than the combined totals of June and July.

-The Rockies and Alaska usually get their first snows in August.
+The Rockies and Alaska usually get their first snow in August.

 August brings average cooler temperatures, and the length of daylight decreases.
-Although you may not be noticing the decrease in light, your houseplants are certainly making adjustments - especially African Violets (Saintpaulia species), Christmas Cactus, and Cyclamens.
+Although you may not notice the decrease in light, your houseplants are certainly making adjustments - especially African Violets (Saintpaulia species), Christmas Cacti, and Cyclamens.

 Are you growing, Gladiola?

-The plants are also sometimes called the Sword Lily.
+The plants are also sometimes referred to as the Sword Lily.

 Gladiola is Latin for a small sword.